gitpan/Ogre/README.txt

 DEPENDENCIES

-Only version 1.4.3 (the current latest release as of late August) of OGRE is currently supported (it's the version I have installed), so you need to install that either by building from source or by installing a package.
+Only versions >= 1.4.3 (current latest release as of August 2007) of OGRE are currently supported (it's the version I have installed), so you need to install that either by building from source or by installing a package.
 If you use Ubuntu, I have some notes below that might help.

-Later 1.4.x versions will probably work also, just I haven't tried them.
+Later 1.4.x versions will probably work also.
+(As of 15 Dec 2007, I'm using version 1.4.5 on Ubuntu and haven't noticed any problems.)

 Makefile.PL uses pkg-config to get information about the libraries and header files needed to build against OGRE, so you should be able to do this: